 Major Institutional Shareholder TR-1 Disclosure

-Vast Resources plc, the AIM-listed mining company, is pleased to announce that Capstone Investment Advisors LLC, a global alternative asset management firm, ("Capstone”) has submitted a TR-1 disclosure, included below, representing the first major institutional shareholder of the Company in recent years.
+Vast Resources plc, the AIM-listed mining company, is pleased to announce that further to the announcement made on 14 April 2023 regarding Capstone Investment Advisors LLC ("Capstone”) submitting a TR-1 disclosure, the Company has received the below TR-1 from Barclays Bank which is holding Capstone’s interest via a swap financial instrument.

 TR-1: Standard form for notification of major holdings